PX4/PX4-Devguide/en/concept/mixing.md

 A mixer file must be named **XXXX._main_.mix** if it is responsible for the mixing of MAIN outputs or **XXXX._aux_.mix** if it mixes AUX outputs.

 > **Note** `XXXX` in the mixer file name is set in the airframe definition (e.g. see `set MIXER quad_w` in [airframes/10015_tbs_discovery](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/init.d/airframes/10015_tbs_discovery))

+### Loading a Custom Mixer {#loading_custom_mixer}

+PX4 loads appropriately named mixer files from the SD card directory **etc/mixers**, by preference, and then the version in Firmware.

+To load a custom mixer, you should give it the same name as a "normal" mixer file (that is going to be loaded by your airframe) and put it in the **etc/mixers** directory on your flight controller's SD card.

+Most commonly you will use the mixer file for your current airframe (**XXXX._aux_.mix**), where the `XXXX` prefix is the set in the airframe configuration file (e.g. [airframes/10015_tbs_discovery](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/init.d/airframes/10015_tbs_discovery) loads **quad_w._aux_.mix** - see `set MIXER quad_w`).

+**Note**
+- The airframe mixer file is preferred because it is always loaded (it is not always obvious which other mixer files are loaded, if any).
+- Mixer file loading is implemented in [ROMFS/px4fmu_common/init.d/rc.interface](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/init.d/rc.interface).

 ### Syntax {#mixer_syntax}